 "We're going to find out."

 They walked back into the main room with the couches and the clutter and the dim lights.
 Sekhmet was still sitting where they left him, bowed in front of his many computer screens.
-But this time he swivelled around in his chair as the three of them came in.
+He swiveled around in his chair as the three of them came in.

-"So," Sekhmet emphasized.
-"You didn't get back here quickly enough."
+"So," Sekhmet emphasized, "you didn't get back here quickly enough."
 He then glanced over in Rowen's direction.
-"I'm surprised even two of you made it all the way back with the state yours were in."
+"I'm surprised even the two of you made it all the way back with the state yours were in."

 "So are you saying my friends are lost in time?"
-Rowen demanded, standing up.
+Rowen demanded.
 "They're floating around somewhere in history without any way to find them?"

 Sekhmet looked him right in the face.
-It was the first time the ex warlord of Venom ever fully showed acknowledgment Rowen was there.
+It was the first time the ex warlord of Venom ever fully acknowledged Strata's presence.

 "Sit down, Hashiba," he ordered.
 "You're too fidgety.
 It's making me nervous."

-Rowen sat as if berated by a parent, not even sure why he followed the command himself.
+Rowen plopped onto the couch as if berated by a parent, not even sure why he followed the command himself.
 Sekhmet turned back to his computer screen mumbling something about how some things never changed.

 "Our other four warriors aren't as lost as you might think," he continued to explain as he typed away on the keys, bringing up a series of charts on screen.
 "The bands held up for nearly ninety-nine percent of the jump.
 Which means they will enter in around this time.
 However, pin-pointing the exact day and place of entry is another matter entirely.

-"I've calculated a window of two weeks from today; maybe three, in which they should arrive.
-But that three week window goes both ways.
-It's possible some of them may have already been in this time for a while and it's possible others have not arrived here yet.
+"I've calculated a window of a week from today; maybe two, in which they should arrive.
+But that window goes both ways.
+It's possible some of them may have already been in this time for a while and others have not arrived here yet.
 Where in the city they'll show up is also anyone's guess."

-"What about Hunter?"
+"What about Ryoushi?"
 Dais asked, looking the most serious Rowen had seen him that day.
-"Those shadow assassins he's got found Hashiba and Kay here before I did.
-If Hunter didn't know we were up to something before, he sure as hell knows now."
+"Those shadow demons found Hashiba and Kay here before I did.
+If The Hunter didn't know we were up to something before, he sure as hell knows now."

 "I'm sure he's known for a while," Kayura said calmly.
 "He knows we're running out of options and we would soon be trying something desperate.
 Just like we did."